izabera/linecgi/README.md

 protocol
 --------

+all messages are wrapped in the format above

+only a server can initiate a communication

 each server message contains:
 - a list of newline separated headers (possibly empty)
 - an empty line
 - a body (possibly empty)

+(the headers format is configurable and not particularly important)

 clients reply with http

-the headers format is configurable and not particularly important
+clients must reply to every message

 example
 -------